-As the government continues to exercise the stay-at-home order, people are keeping safe by implementing some of the biosecurity steps, the thing is that some of these steps are commonly associated with poultry biosecurity.
+As the government continues to exercise the stay-at-home order, people are keeping safe by implementing some of the biosecurity steps.
+The thing is that some of these steps are commonly associated with poultry biosecurity.

 Due to the COVID-19 pandemic, there have been many recommendations floating around about how individuals should protect themselves, many of which have reminded me of biosecurity steps taken on a poultry farm.

-Obviously, we have all been told to stay home and minimize gatherings.
+We have all been told to stay home and minimize gatherings.
 Poultry farms do this daily by documenting the number of people that come in and out of the farms or enter the pen houses.

 I read something this morning that said individuals should take their clothes off in the garage and shower as soon as they get home.
 This sounds a lot like the shower-in, shower-out method used in many farms.
 Not to mention, we have all seen posters and write-ups about proper handwashing after having contact with animals, and those tips could be useful to consumers now.